-The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury.
-The aim of the review is to specify the level of future contributions.
+The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury every 4 years.
+The aim of the review is to ensure scheme costs are recognised and managed appropriately and the review specifics the level of future contributions.
 Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
-The latest actuarial valuation of the TPS was carried out as at 31 March 2016 and in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
-The valuation report was published by the Department for Education on 5 March 2019.
+The latest actuarial valuation of the TPS was carried out as at 31 March 2020.
+The valuation report was published by the Department of Education on 27 October 2023 with the SCAPE rate, set by HMT, applying a notional invesment return based on 1.7% above the rate of CPI.